 So, in summary, with a bleaching light, you will have very white teeth right at the end of the appointment.
 The whiteness will fade quickly over the first couple of days and then will fade more slowly, getting to a stable color in two or three weeks.
 With the tray bleaching systems, you don’t have the desiccation factor, only the oxygen bubble factor.
 So the fading will be less dramatic, and will occur over two or three weeks.

 The final point is about long-term relapse.
 Yes, your teeth will darken some over time after any tooth whitening treatment.
 But they will always be lighter than they would have been.
 You could make an analogy with painting the walls of a room.
 The walls might be dirty and smudged and look a little gray.
 So you paint them a nice white color, which makes them permanently whiter.
 But then let’s say that you have toddlers in the house and they continue to touch your walls with their dirty hands, and there is dust and grease in the air.
 Over a period of years, those nice white walls will darken again and you may need to re-paint.
 That’s similar to what happens with your teeth.
 Teeth continue to absorb stains.
-Foods from blueberries to red wine to cola drinks have dark pigments that are absorbed by your teeth.
+Smoking especially but also heavy coffee drinking can stain the teeth quite a bit.
+But even foods like blueberries or red wine or cola drinks have dark pigments that are absorbed by your teeth.
 So even after whitening treatments, your teeth will absorb these stains and you will need touch-up treatments every year or two to maintain them at their brightest white.

 —Dr. David Hall